zinzloun/THM_WriteUP/RTM_Capstone/README.md

 #### Flags submissions
 I can submit the first four flags.
-I used the local administrator user to access wrk1 using RDP, then I created an hidden folder in C:\Users\support\def-exc to be excluded by windows defender (run the command as administrator):
+Then I used the local administrator user to access wrk1 using RDP, then I created an hidden folder in C:\Users\support\def-exc to be excluded by windows defender (run the command as administrator):

 	Set-MpPreference -ExclusionPath "C:\users\support\def-exc"